Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Categorization by Input Processing

 \subsubsection{Problem of global information}

-The second problem is that these methods isolate the spatial constraints within intra-image.
-The observation map only represents a single position in the whole image.
-However, this mechanism ignores the information embedded in the neighborhood of a surface point, which cannot make full use of the input images.
+On the other hand, since original per-pixel methods \cite{ikehata2018cnn} operate in isolation, which means the estimated normal vector of a surface pixel relies solely on the features extracted from that pixel itself, without leveraging information from adjacent pixels.
+As a result, it may lose the local context information of neighboring pixels when computing the feature map.

-Due to ``isolated'' processing in per-pixel methods, their robustness is worse than that of the all-pixel methods.
-For example, the first 20 images of the object ``Bear'' in the DiLiGenT benchmark data set \cite{shi2019benchmark} are corrupted: the intensity values around the bear's stomach region are lower than the adjacent regions, although they should be higher because of the specularities \cite{ikehata2018cnn}.
-When all the 96 images of ``Bear'' are input into CNN-PS \cite{ikehata2018cnn}, the mean angular error increases dramatically, from 4.20 (with the first 20 images discarded) to 8.30, an increase of 97.62\%.
-In contrast, all-pixel methods are much more robust, \emph{e.g.}, PS-FCN \cite{chen2018ps}, the error increased from 5.02 to 7.55, by 50.40\% only, and NormAttention-PSN \cite{ju2022Normattention}, the error increased from 4.80 to 5.48, by 14.17\% only.
-The lesser robustness of the per-pixel methods can be seen when encountering wrong illuminations.
-This problem also causes the performance of CNN-PS \cite{ikehata2018cnn} to degrade when increasing the number of input images from 64 to 96 (as shown in Fig. \ref{figcnnps}, the blue line increases slightly from 64 to 96).
+When the input observations exhibit deviations in photometric cues, per-pixel methods might exhibit reduced robustness compared to all-pixel methods, which consider all pixels in the input patch.
+For example, as mentioned in \cite{ikehata2018cnn}, where the first 20 images of the ``Bear'' object in the DiLiGenT benchmark data set \cite{shi2019benchmark} were less accurate: the intensity values around the bear's stomach region were lower than the adjacent regions, even though they should be higher due to specularities.
+When all 96 images of "Bear" were fed into the per-pixel method CNN-PS \cite{ikehata2018cnn}, the mean angular error increased dramatically, from 4.20 (with the first 20 images discarded) to 8.30, an increase of 97.62\%.
+In contrast, all-pixel methods demonstrated better robustness, \emph{e.g.}, with PS-FCN \cite{chen2018ps}, the error increased from 5.02 to 7.55, by only 50.40\%.
+This experiment illustrates the robustness of adjacent pixels.

-To solve this problem, some recent works incorporated global information into observation map-based per-pixel methods, which lead to superior performance, such as PX-Net \cite{logothetis2021px}.
-PX-Net \cite{logothetis2021px} proposed an observation map-based method that considers global illumination effects, such as self-reflections, surface discontinuity, and ambient light, which enables global information to be embedded in the per-pixel generation process.
-Other methods, such as HT21 \cite{honzatko2021leveraging} and GPS-Net \cite{yao2020gps}, learn global information (intra-image features) by combining the per-pixel and all-pixel strategies.
+To solve this limitation, some recent works incorporated global information into observation map-based per-pixel methods, which led to superior performance, such as PX-Net \cite{logothetis2021px}.
+PX-Net proposed an observation map-based method that considers global illumination effects, such as self-reflections, surface discontinuity, and ambient light, which enabled global information to be embedded in the per-pixel generation process.
+Additionally, PX-Net performed well in handling sparse conditions, in contrast to the original observation map-based method \cite{ikehata2018cnn}.
+Other methods, such as HT21 \cite{honzatko2021leveraging} and GPS-Net \cite{yao2020gps}, learned global information (intra-image features) by combining the per-pixel and all-pixel strategies.
 We will discuss these methods in Section \ref{perall}.